hybrasyl/server/GETTING_STARTED.md

 ## Data server
 The **data server** maintains all game metadata and state, including registered character names, mobs, towns, spawn points, and a bunch of other game-related data.
 The Hybrasyl server retrieves game data from the MySQL server at runtime; you can also use [Ealagad](https://github.com/hybrasyl/ealagad) as a Hybrasyl-specific administration interface once the base server is configured.

 1. Instructions should be readily available for installing the latest MySQL server on your operating system of choice ([Windows and Mac OS installer](https://dev.mysql.com/downloads/installer/), [Ubuntu](https://help.ubuntu.com/12.04/serverguide/mysql.html)).
-Install the server and ensure that you can connect to it from the **Hybrasyl server**; this may require you to grant access to additional hosts.
+Install the server and ensure that you can connect to it from the **Hybrasyl server**; this may require you to grant other hosts access to your MySQL server process.
-2. Import the [schema](https://github.com/hybrasyl/server/blob/master/schema.sql) from this repository, which will establish two tables: dev_hybrasyl and hybrasyl.
+2. Import the [schema](https://github.com/hybrasyl/server/blob/master/schema.sql) from this repository, which will create two databases: dev_hybrasyl and hybrasyl.
 3. [[somehow get content in there - pending resolution of  [issue #1](https://github.com/hybrasyl/server/issues/1)]]

 If you can connect to the **data server** from the **Hybrasyl server** and retrieve a list of [[something once content is in there]], your data server is in good shape.